Mid-Atlantic Air Museum

 The Mid-Atlantic Air Museum (MAAM) is an aviation museum and aircraft restoration facility located at Reading Regional Airport in Reading, Pennsylvania.
 The museum, founded by Russ Strine, the current President, collects and actively restores historic war planes and classic airliners as well as rare civilian and military aircraft.
 Many of the museum's historic aircraft are often seen on the airshow circuit.

 Overview

 The Mid-Atlantic Air Museum has hosted the “World War II Weekend Air Show” annually since 1990.
 The World War II Weekend is generally scheduled to coincide with 6 June, with an attendance approaching 100,000 people.

-The museum offers rides in their vintage North American SNJ (Navy version of the AT-6 “Texan” World War II military trainer) and in a Stearman Biplane on the second Saturday of the month from May through October excluding the month of June.
+The museum offers rides in their vintage North American SNJ and in a Stearman Biplane on the second Saturday of the month from May through October excluding the month of June.

 It has also embarked on an ambitious project to restore its Northrop P-61B Black Widow, recovered from New Guinea in 1989, to flying condition.

 Mid Atlantic Air Museum also sells aircraft for MS Flight Simulator of some of their restored aircraft such as the B-25, C-47 and TBM Avenger.

+In 2014, the museum acquired 10 t-hangars from a company called Airlife Hangars.

+In 2017, the construction of a new 6,400 sqft hangar and 3,200 sqft storage building was approved and work began the following year.